ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_cef/how-to-1.md

 }
 ```

-Make sure to save the simple_app.cc file after making your changes.
+Make sure to save the `simple_app.cc` file after making your changes.
 Then, to rebuild the project, open your Command Prompt or Terminal, navigate to your build directory, and type the following command:

 ```console
 cmake --build build
 ```

-This command will compile the updated code and rebuild the cefsimple application with your modifications.
+This command will compile the updated code and rebuild the `cefsimple` application with your modifications.
 Remember, it's important to be in the directory where your CMake build files are located when executing this command.

 ### Custom webpage
 You will now create a custom index.html file to fetch data from the JSONPlaceholder:
-1. Create the new folder c:\web.
-Of course, you can use any other folder.
-If so, you
+1. Create the new folder `C:\web`.
-2. Under c:\web create a new file index.html and modify it as follows:
+2. Under `C:\web` create a new file `index.html` and modify it as follows:

 ```HTML
 <!DOCTYPE html>